Marzona/gqrx-remote/README.md

 This software is built using Python default GUI -- [Tkinter](https://docs.python.org/3/library/tkinter.html) with [Ttk](https://docs.python.org/3/library/tkinter.ttk.html) -- which allows us to have an almost-native cross-platform look and feel while using the same code.

 **Linux**

 ![gqrx-remote-linux](https://github.com/Marzona/gqrx-remote/blob/master/screenshots/gqrx-remote.png)

 Bookmark Database
 ---

-This software consists of two files:
+This software consists of resources files and the code.

-- gqrx-remote.py
+The resource files are the following:

+- gqrx-remote.conf : the gqrx-remote configuration file
-- gqrx-bookmarks.csv (the bookmark database)
+- gqrx-bookmarks.csv : the bookmark file

 The file ```gqrx-bookmarks.csv``` consists on a standard comma-separated values file.
 For reference, the following example file is provided: